yeasy/hyperledger-py/docs/contribution.md

 # Contribution
-Any kind of contribution is encouraged, e.g., bug report, question answer, and submit pull-request.
+Any contribution is encouraged, e.g., bug report, question answer, and submit pull-request.

 Before moving your hands, we highly recommend reading the [doc](docs) and see the [test](tests) example code.
 They will often save lots of time to find proper usage methods.

+**Every feature MUST have test cases.**

 ## Bug and Questions